MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

   This case is recommended when:

   - the MicroEJ Platform is used to build one MicroEJ Application on top of one BSP.
+  - the Application and BSP are slightly coupled, thus making a change in the BSP just require to rebuild the firmware.

 - Case 3: Full BSP connection